dev-build-deploy/version-it/README.md

 ## Semantic Versioning

+> [!NOTE]
-> :bulb: Please refer to the [SemVer 2.0.0] specification for information about Semantic Versioning.
+> Please refer to the [SemVer 2.0.0] specification for information about Semantic Versioning.

 ```typescript
 import { SemVer } from "@dev-build-deploy/version-it";